DELF B2 Exam Preparation — Private Online Lessons

 How do I register for the DELF B2 exam?

 Registration is done through an official DELF exam centre — not through us.
-If you are based in France, see our guide on taking the DELF in Paris.
 To find a centre near you, visit the France Éducation International website.
-Centres are available in France and in most countries worldwide.
 Registration fees and exam dates vary by centre and location.
+If you are based in Switzerland, see our dedicated guide: DELF preparation in Switzerland.

 How long does it take to receive the DELF B2 certificate after the exam?

 Official DELF B2 certificates typically take 3 to 4 months to be issued after the exam session.
-Some centres may provide a certificate of achievement sooner — but the official diploma takes longer.
-If you need the certificate for a specific deadline, factor this into your planning.
+If you need the certificate for a specific deadline such as a citizenship application, factor this into your planning.

 Can I take the DELF B2 exam online?